jgrss/geowombat/doc/source/apply.rst

 User functions as DataArray attributes
 --------------------------------------

-User functions that do not use a Dask task graph can be passed as attributes.
+User functions that do not use a ``dask`` task graph can be passed as attributes.
 Unlike the example above, the example below has guaranteed image alignment.
-Functions and arguments can be passed as `Xarray` attributes.
+Functions and arguments can be passed as Xarray attributes.
 Here is an example that uses one user argument.

 .. code:: python